horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

 - Around the same, cumulative market cap for DeFi projects accounted for [less than 10%](https://defimarketcap.io) of entire cryptocurrency ecosystem valued at 300 billion.

-Today there’s a strong upside momentum as more people become interested in decentralized digital assets.

 Below is a basic overview of how building, financing and governance of DeFi services takes place:

-- All genuine DeFi projects expected to have an open source code.
+- All DeFi projects expected to have an open source code.
 This speeds up development of the entire ecosystem by enabling engineers reuse various components from other projects.

-- To raise funds DeFi projects generally conduct anonymous token sale via a process such as ICO (Initial Coin Offering) or similar.
+- To raise funds DeFi projects generally conduct token sale via a process such as ICO (Initial Coin Offering) or similar.
 The project sells a specific cryptocurrency token representing governance weight or profit share in a project.

 - DeFi projects usually governed by a group of entities which may not even know each other.
 The governance may take place via proposals and voting mechanisms.